nixworks/public/news/2013/01/1/index.md

 A minibus and a coach packed with pilgrims collided on Tuesday in western Senegal, killing at least 18 people and leaving another 16 wounded, emergency services said.

 ### [Ten people are killed and 120 injured in a stampede in Luanda, Angola, as they tried to enter an overcrowded Estadio da Cidadela for a New Year's Eve vigil. ](/news/2013/01/1/ten-people-are-killed-and-120-injured-in-a-stampede-in-luanda-angola-as-they-tried-to-enter-an-overcrowded-esta-dio-da-cidadela-for-a-new.md)
-_Context: Angola, Estádio da Cidadela, Luanda, New Year's Eve, vigil_
+_Context: Angola, Estadio da Cidadela, Luanda, New Year's Eve, vigil_

 ### [Argentina, Australia, Luxembourg, Rwanda and South Korea join the UN Security Council. ](/news/2013/01/1/argentina-australia-luxembourg-rwanda-and-south-korea-join-the-un-security-council.md)
 Rwanda has warned it will not tolerate attempts to blame it for a rebel insurgency in the Democratic Republic of the Congo.